EsteveM/linux-server-configuration/README.md

 * I reviewed the Pypi's documentation ["psycopg2 2.7.7"](https://pypi.org/project/psycopg2/) to know how to install *_psycopg2_*.
 * I have followed the Google Developers guide [Google Sign-In for server-side apps](https://developers.google.com/identity/sign-in/web/server-side-flow) to adapt the sign-in process of the *_Item Catalog_* web application so that this feature is provided.
 * I have read the StackOverflow's article [Make .git directory web inaccessible](https://stackoverflow.com/questions/6142437/make-git-directory-web-inaccessible) to identify how to prevent the .git directory from being publicly accessible via a browser.
+* I have checked the TecMint's [Disable or Enable SSH Root Login and Limit SSH Access in Linux](https://www.tecmint.com/disable-or-enable-ssh-root-login-and-limit-ssh-access-in-linux/) article to identify how to disable remote login of the root user.

 ## Contributing